-In the strong electric field regime $\lambda\gg\max(1,\lambda_{m},\xi)$, it is appropriate to examine the approximate behavior of the induced energy-momentum tensor in the limit $\lambda\rightarrow\infty$.
-By expanding the expressions (\ref{reg00})-(\ref{reg22}) around $\lambda=\infty$ and $\lambda_{m}$ fixed, we can identify the dominant terms in the components of the induced energy-momentum tensor.
+In the strong electric field regime $\lambda \gg \max(1,\lambda_m,\xi)$, it is appropriate to examine the asymptotic behavior of the renormalized energy--momentum tensor in the limit $\lambda \to \infty$.
+By expanding Eqs.~(\ref{reg00})--(\ref{reg22}) at large $\lambda$ with $\lambda_m$ fixed, we identify the leading contributions to the tensor components.